hackclub/hackclub/workshops/Tkinter/README.md

 window.mainloop()
 ```

 As output, this will show an error that the function fun1 is not declared.
 So let us make the button work.
-You need to put this code abouve the window declaration then only it will work.
+You need to put this code above the window declaration then only it will work.

 ```python
 def fun1():